motovoice/app/README.md

 - Phone required
 - [Server](https://github.com/motovoice/server) required
-- You need a internet connection, if mobile data is interrupted (e.g. in a tunnel) the app tries to reconnect
+- You need an internet connection, if mobile data is interrupted (e.g. in a tunnel) the app tries to reconnect
 - Possibly a little bit higher voice latency depending on the server location
-- Mobile data usage, you can expect about 20MB per hour, depending on usage and group size
-  - You can turn on data saving in the app to reduce the bitrate by half

 ## Languages
 The app is currently available in German and English.